-Building up to the event, the Human Sciences Research Council (HSRC) will host a Masterclass series to provide a comprehensive understanding of the African Continental Free Trade Area (AfCFTA) and its potential to drive inclusive growth and sustainable development in Africa.
+Building up to the event, the Human Sciences Research Council (HSRC) is hosting a masterclass series to provide a comprehensive understanding of the African Continental Free Trade Area (AfCFTA) and its potential to drive inclusive growth and sustainable development in Africa.
 All selected delegates are required to attend those classes that pertain to their conference papers and presentations.

-Led by the HSRC’s Africa Institute of South Africa, these classes will run from October 2023 to January 2024, covering four key thematic areas:
+Led by the HSRC’s Africa Institute of South Africa, these classes kicked off in October 2023, and will run through January 2024, covering four key thematic areas:

 Governance, peace, and security in the implementation of the AfCFTA: This session will explore the role of good governance, peace, and security in the successful implementation of the AfCFTA.
 It will discuss how a stable political environment can facilitate trade and economic growth, and how the AfCFTA can contribute to peacebuilding efforts in the African region.

 Agriculture and food system transformation: This section will focus on how the AfCFTA can catalyse the transformation of Africa’s agriculture and food systems.
 It will examine the potential of intra-African trade in enhancing food security, promoting agricultural innovation, and driving sustainable development.

 The role of science, technology, and innovation in the implementation of the AfCFTA: This session will highlight the importance of science, technology, and innovation in leveraging the benefits of the AfCFTA.
 It will discuss how technological advancements can facilitate trade, improve competitiveness, and foster innovation.